-The Macedonian Qualifications Framework represents the basis for the reforms within the area of education and training and for providing and ensuring quality in this field.
+The Macedonian Qualifications Framework represents the foundation for the reforms within the education and training and in providing and ensuring quality in this field.
 It contributes to the acquiring a higher level of qualifications, in accordance with the current and future needs of the labor force.
 Its full implementation is also in the direction of increasing the employment, productivity and competitiveness of the enterprises and improving mobility in learning and in employment.

-3.2.2.1 Objective: Establishing a sustainable NQF system and strengthening human resources for its implementation purpose of further development and practical implementation of the MQF and its proper application, the following measures will be implemented in the upcoming period:
+3.2.2.1 Objective: Establishing a sustainable NQF system and strengthening human resources for its implementation